You are here:

 Step 1: use our tools to review your capabilities

-We’ve provided two tools for conducting a review of your operating model.
-The ‘high level review' is appropriate for smaller MATs, or to help you get an initial idea of where to focus your attention.
+We’ve provided 2 tools for conducting a review of your operating model.
+The ‘high level review' is appropriate for smaller trusts, or to help you get an initial idea of where to focus your attention.

-The ‘detailed review’ is suitable for larger MATs, if you want to carry out a more thorough assessment or if you're considering growing your MAT.
+The ‘detailed review’ is suitable for larger trusts, if you want to carry out a more thorough assessment or if you're considering growing your trust.

 Each download includes details of how to use the document.